jayahariv/asteroids/README.md

 # asteriods

-- asteriod size always 1.0f, bug!!
-- break astroid to smaller pieces

 - motion of ship
 - motion of asteriods

+- break astroid to smaller pieces